ChrisManess/GCP-Trial/README.md

 ### Application Structure:

-- Main.py does the orchestration of the application.
+- Main.py does the orchestration of the application
-- Init.py does the largest part of the setup of the application, initializes settings and starts app.
+- Init.py does the largest part of the setup of the application, initializes settings and starts app
 - Models.py contains the information used to retreive the data from the database and serialize it through various points of the application
+- Routes.py comtains the routes for the application and all the code needed for them to do their functions

 ### Services Used: